PowerDNS/pdns/CODING_GUIDELINES.md

 There are a few pitfalls to avoid when using locks:

-* failing to release the lock, which can be avoided by wrappers like `std::lock_guard`, `std::unique_lock` and our own wrappers: look for `LockGuarded`, `SharedLockGuarded` in lock.hh ;
+* Failing to release a lock, which can be avoided by using wrappers like `std::lock_guard`, `std::unique_lock` and our own wrappers: `LockGuarded` and `SharedLockGuarded` in `lock.hh` ;
-* high contention, where threads are blocked for a long time while waiting to acquire a lock.
+* High contention, where threads are blocked for a long time while waiting to acquire a lock.
-  This can be solved by carefully examining the portion of code that really needs to hold the lock, making the critical path faster, or by using sharding which basically divides the data protected by the lock into several blocks, each one of them protected by its own lock ;
+  This can be solved by carefully examining the portion of code that really needs to hold the lock, making the critical path shorter or faster, or by using sharding which basically divides the data protected by the lock into several pieces, each of them protected by its own lock ;
-* starvation, which occurs for example when thread 1 acquires lock 1 and wants to acquire lock 2, which is already owned by thread 2, itself currently waiting to acquire lock 1.
+* Dead-locks, which occur for example when thread 1 acquires lock 1 and wants to acquire lock 2, which is already acquired by thread 2, itself currently waiting to acquire lock 1.
-  This can be avoided by a better design of the locking mechanism, and assuring that locks are always acquired in the same order if more than one lock is needed.
+  This can be avoided by a better design of the locking mechanism, and assuring that locks are always acquired in the same order if more than one lock is required.
+Abstracting multiple locks away into a class with a small state machine that locks and unlocks both in the correct sequence and checks that they are always in a valid in-tandem state may prove to be a less error-prone approach while also improving readability and ergonomics.

 There are several types of locks:

-* spinlocks are very fast but are busy-waiting, meaning that they do not pause, but instead repetitively try to get hold of the lock, using 100% of one core doing so unless preempted by the OS.
+* Spinlocks are very fast but are busy-waiting, meaning that they do not pause, but instead repetitively try to get hold of the lock, using 100% of one core, doing so unless preempted by the OS.
   So they are only suited for locks that are almost never contented ;
-* a mutex is a very simple lock.
+* A mutex is a very simple lock.
   In most implementations it is a very fast lock, implemented in user-space on recent Linux kernels and glibc ;
-* a read-write lock allows several threads to acquire it in read mode, but only one thread can acquire it in write mode.
+* A read-write lock (RW-lock) allows several threads to acquire it in read mode, but only one thread can acquire it in write mode.
   This is suited when most accesses are read-only and writes are rare and do not take too long.
-  Otherwise a mutex might actually be faster ;
+  Otherwise, a mutex might actually be faster ;

 One quick word about condition variables, that allow a thread to notify one or more threads waiting for a condition to happen.
 A thread should acquire a mutex using a `std::unique_lock` and call the `wait()` method of the condition variable.
 This is a very useful mechanism but one must be careful about two things:

-* the producer thread can either wake only one thread or all threads waiting on the condition variable.
+* The producer thread can either wake only one thread or all threads waiting on the condition variable.
   Waking up several threads if only one has something to do (known as a "thundering herd") is bad practice, but there are some cases where it makes sense ;
-* a consumer might be waken up spuriously, which can be avoided by passing a predicate (which can be as simple as a small lambda function) to `wait()`.
+* A consumer thread might be waken up spuriously, which can be avoided by passing a predicate (which can be as simple as a small lambda function) to `wait()`.

 Our wrappers, `LockGuarded`, `SharedLockGuarded` in `lock.hh`, should always be preferred over other solutions.
 They provide a way to wrap any data structure as protected by a lock (mutex or shared mutex), while making it immediately clear which data is protected by that lock, and preventing any access to the data without holding the lock.